viamrobotics/docs/static/include/components/base-sensor.md

 If you use `[ { "type": "linear_velocity", "p": 0, "i": 0, "d": 0 }, { "type": "angular_velocity", "p": 0, "i": 0, "d": 0 } ]`, `viam-server` auto-tunes the values and logs the tuned values.
 Tuning takes several seconds and spins the motors.
-To avoid tuning every time the robot starts up, copy the values from the log and add them to the configuration once tuned.
+To avoid tuning every time the robot starts up, copy the values from the logs and add them to the configuration once tuned.